orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/guardian_registration.md

 1. After unlocking an account, a new field labeled *Value* will appear after the website entry field (see below).
 Enter `1` in the *Value* field.
 This will send 1 Ether with your registration request as a deposit. `OrbsGuardian` contract will refund you the deposit if you later request to unregister.
-A 1 Ether deposit is required for registration.
-You may not send more than exactly 1 Ether.
+**Excatly** 1 Ether deposit is required for registration.
+You may not send more or less than exactly 1 Ether - it will fail the registration process.
 ![](../instructions/enroll_guardian_7.png)
-1. Uncheck *Automatically Calculate Gas Limit* and adjust the *Gas Limit* as required.
+1. Uncheck *Automatically Calculate Gas Limit* to avoid miscalculation by the wallet software and adjust the *Gas Limit* as required. `500,000` should be more than enough (at the time this is being written a successful registration uses
-`500,000` should be more than enough (at the time this is being written a successful registration uses ~115000 gas).
+~115000 gas).
 You will not be charged for unused gas.
+Also adjust the *Gas Price* to something that will get the transaction processed in a timely manner.
 ![](../instructions/enroll_guardian_8.png)
 Click *Write*
 ![](../instructions/enroll_guardian_9.png)